alchemydc/musemeter/memory-bank/progress.md

 - Configured the default number of events per page using environment variables.
 - Removed the hardcoded port for the api_proxy server.
 - Removed the state input box from the app because it was making the UI unusable on mobile.
+- Save city to local storage so that the user sees results for the last city they searched for the next time they visit

 ## What's Left to Build
 - Input validation for the search parameter(s) prior to the api_server making requests